What you need to know about private-practice attorneys

 You must call ATPE before hiring an attorney, unless you need to consult an attorney on a criminal matter and are not able to reach the state office.
 In that instance only, please secure any attorney necessary, then contact the ATPE state office at (800) 777-ATPE (2873) or through this legal contact form at your earliest opportunity.

 *THE EDUCATORS PROFESSIONAL LIABILITY INSURANCE POLICY IS UNDERWRITTEN BY NATIONAL UNION FIRE INSURANCE CO.
 OF PITTSBURGH, PA.
 ALL COVERAGE IS SUBJECT TO THE EXPRESS TERMS OF THE MASTER INSURANCE POLICY ISSUED TO ATPE AND KEPT ON FILE AT THE ATPE STATE OFFICE.
 Coverage applies to an insured’s activities within his/her professional capacity and does not apply to activities that predate the coverage period.
-View a detailed summary.
+View insurance policy details here.
 Eligibility for ATPE membership benefits is contingent upon ATPE’s receipt of the entire annual membership dues amount for your appropriate membership category.
 A disruption in payments to an authorized payment plan may result in discontinuation of such benefits, including cancellation of insurance coverage for the entire membership year retroactive to Aug.
 1 or your membership date.
 ATPE reserves the right to determine the appropriate membership category.
 The ATPE membership year runs from Aug.
 1 to July 31.

 Understanding your rights as a legal services consumer will ensure that the representation process goes smoothly.
 It is important to: